theopenconversationkit/tock/docs-mk/en/docs/guide/studio.md

 >engine should detect a "weather" intent and a "tomorrow" date/time entity precising the question
 >(like a kind of intent variable/parameter).

-In order to detect intents and entities, sentences must first be added and qualified - so that the bot learns.
+In order to detect intents and entities, sentences must first be added and qualifieds.
-The Tock _NLU_ menu permits to manage intents and entities, qualify sentences and supervise the bot training:
+The Tock _NLU_ menu allows to manage intents and entities, qualify sentences and supervise the bot training:
-**the more qualified sentences, the more relevant is the bot** (the more it understands natural language).
+**the more qualified sentences, the more relevant is the bot**.

 Nevertheless, let's leave intents and entities for now...

-The Tock _Stories_ mode allows to create intents automatically in a few minutes, as well as the expected asnwers.
+The Tock _Stories_ mode allows to create intents automatically in a few minutes, as well as the expected answers.
   You will now create a first template of a conversation, using the _Tock Studio_ graphical tools:

 * Go to _Build_ > _New Story_